devleaks/cockpitdecks-docs/docs/Extending/Internals/Workflow for Web Deck Design.md

 Here is a suggested workflow for web deck design.

+# Workflow

+Ideally, X-Plane simulator should be running to get live response data.

 Get a background image.
 PNG or JPEG only.

 Place it in